 Nikolai Voss was shaped by the austere grandeur of the European concert tradition and the unflinching emotional candour of twentieth-century art song.
 Born into a family of musicians on the Baltic coast, he spent his formative years immersed in the works of Mahler, Schubert, and Hans Werner Henze — learning not only how to sing, but what singing is for.

 He studied at the Conservatoire Royal in Brussels under the legendary pedagogue Étienne Marchand, who recognised in Voss a voice of uncommon colour and gravity: a rich, dramatic baritone with a lower register that resonates like a cathedral organ and an upper range capable of startling luminosity.
-Upon graduating with distinction, he devoted himself equally to performance and composition — a rare dual vocation he has sustained across more than a decade of work.
+Upon graduating with distinction, he devoted himself equally to performance and composition — a rare dual vocation that defines every release in his catalogue.

 As a self-producing composer, Voss controls every element of his artistic output.
 He writes, orchestrates, records, and produces his own catalogue, investing each work with a consistent aesthetic vision: an interplay of grandeur and intimacy, of architecture and impulse.
-His studio in Vienna is said to be where silence itself is treated as a compositional element.
+In his Vienna studio, silence itself is treated as a compositional element — every rest weighted as deliberately as every note.

 Today, Nikolai Voss stands among the most distinctive voices in contemporary classical music — an artist of absolute integrity, rare emotional range, and a deeply personal relationship with the repertoire he both performs and creates.